Multi-user Equipment Grants

 We consider applications once a year.
 We don't accept late applications.

 Find out about how we've worked with the funding community to develop principles and obligations setting out what we expect from those responsible for clinical training, trainees and funders across the UK.

 We consider applications once a year.
-Details of the 2019 round will be announced in autumn 2018.
+Dates for the 2020 round will be announced in autumn 2019.

 Contact our information officers if you have a question about funding.